Answered By: Alison Gowers Last Updated: Jun 11, 2020 Views: 4184

 - For journal articles, one article from an issue of a journal, or more than one if they are on the same subject matter.

-As long as the copying is done for educational purposes, and the amount copied is a reasonable portion, staff members are able to rely on the provision of Part VB of the Copyright Act 1968 for their teaching.
-It is advisable for staff to include a warning notice when providing/communicating to students works copied under Part VB.
+As long as the copying is done for educational purposes, and the amount copied is a reasonable portion, staff members are able to rely on the provision of Section 113P of the Copyright Act 1968 for their teaching.
+It is advisable for staff to include a warning notice when providing/communicating to students works copied under Section 113P.